JohnWatkinson/CuttingPatternViewer/README.md

 - PyMuPDF: PDF Rendering
 - Numpy: Image Processing

-Summary
+## Summary

 App needs to be a pdf viewer for viewing cutting patterns which are projected onto fabrics.
 App should be cross-platform and ideally in python.

-To Use
+## To Use

-Pdf viewer, reads the pdf calibration file, set up the zoom.
-Then reads the pattern file, which will have the same zoom factor.
+- Read a calibration pdf file and set the zoom level.
+- Read a pattern file and display the pattern.
+- Adjust the colours, zoom and rotation and use full screen.

 Keyboard Shortcuts
 CTRL + F for full screen mode